datastax/csharp-driver/CONTRIBUTING.md

 They live in the `Cassandra.IntegrationTests` project and exercise the whole driver stack against an external process, which can be either one of:

-- [Simulacron](https://github.com/datastax/simulacron): simulates Cassandra nodes on loopback addresses; your test must "prime" data, i.e. tell the nodes what results to return for pre-determined queries.
+- [Simulacron][simulacronrepo]: simulates Cassandra nodes on loopback addresses; your test must "prime" data, i.e. tell the nodes what results to return for pre-determined queries.
-- [CCM](https://github.com/pcmanus/ccm): launches actual Cassandra nodes locally.
+- [CCM][ccmrepo]: launches actual Cassandra nodes locally.

 In both cases, the `CASSANDRA_VERSION` environment variable determines which server version is used to create the Cassandra nodes.